 About the Guest Blogger My name is Melissa, I’m 37 years old and I am adopted.
 As an adult, I searched out and found my biological parents.
 I live in a suburb of Cleveland, Ohio.
-I work full-time but most importantly, I am a wife and mother of 4 children, 1 of which was adopted after being our foster son.
+I work full-time but most importantly, I am a wife and mother of 4 children, 1 of whom was adopted after being our foster son.

 I was adopted…